 as inversion of n atom (see further The

-Inner, underlying level unity gets also according to the model
+Inner, underlying level unity gets also according to the

-"inverted" to outer potentials, expressed
+model "inverted" to outer potentials, expressed

+in quantum mechanics?)
 It's like the more fundamental history

 the atomic level to a cell and outer atomic relations implies

 steps between sp3- and sp2-hybridizations).

 One aspect on the problematic demarcation

-reversal of the relations mass - space, between elementary forces
+reversal of the relations mass - space, between elementary

 FA - FG in macrocosm,

 Mass built-in into Space, to Space into Mass in microcosms

+of cells.
 Cf. in Embryology

 the "blow up" of morula to a demarcating surface

 as a step center to anticenter, followed by involutions.

 About forces, protons and electrons, H+ and e-

 that represent most of mass and most of space respectively

 and bonds in cells they appear as poles 1a 1b (+ /

 - ½) in last step of the model, defining the

 in the dimension chain.
 The "pole exchange" in d-degree

-0/00 implies also a kind of inversion
+0/00 implies also a kind of inversion in fundamental

 With increasing complexity molecules as

 Aggregations of micells as P-lipids during different degrees

 of density has been studied in search for an answer on demarcation

 of cells.
 Actually, inversions seem to characterize lipid

 This ability for inverting the structure

 seems connected with the P-group, phosphorus with valence

 5. With a dimensional interpretation of valences the d-degree

 5 is polarized in center and anticenter and directions outwards/inwards

 of d-degree 4 in our model.
 On the deep, atomic level the

 Cf. the similarity between bilayers of P-lipids